mp-czhang/mp-czhang.github.io/_pages/about.md

 ## Me in Academia 🎓

-I am currently a Medical Physics Resident (PGY-2) undergoing clinical training at Robert Wood Johnson University Hospital and Rutgers Cancer Institute of New Jersey.
+I am a Medical Physics Resident (PGY-2) undergoing clinical training at Robert Wood Johnson University Hospital and Rutgers Cancer Institute of New Jersey.
+<span class="highlight">I am currently open to the job market 2024-2025 for a faculty position.</span>

 ### During my PhD 🎓
 I received extensive training in AI-based x-ray CT reconstruction, the interior problem, and quantitative image quality assessment.
 I have published five first-authored, peer-reviewed journal papers.
 Additionally, I have significant experience in x-ray imaging classification, perfusion imaging, and accelerated MRI.